Instagram ‘Book Now’ – Available for Salon Iris!

 Salon Iris is excited to announce an integration with Instagram’s actions product!

 People come to Instagram to visually discover products & services, with over 200 million Instagrammers visiting business profiles each day to discover new businesses and explore their products and services.

-Instagram – Book Now!
+Instagram For Business Pages – Book Now!

 Following their discoveries, Instagrammers are often inspired to take action.
 Take advantage of this demand by connecting your Instagram profile to your Salon Iris online booking page.
 This can now be a seamless experience for new and existing clients – just add the new ‘Book Now’ action button and connect your Salon Iris online booking page with these simple steps.

 Getting started is easy!
-All you need is a Salon Iris subscription, an online booking page (free with a Salon Iris subscription) and an Instagram business profile.
+All you need is a Salon Iris subscription, an online booking page (free with a Salon Iris subscription) and an Instagram for business profile.